Coscoroba swan: Description

+The coscoroba swan is a medium-large sized waterfowl, but smaller than the true swans, at 90 to 115 cm long with a wingspan of about 155 cm.
+Males weigh 3.8 to 5.4 kg and females 3.1 to 4.5 kg.
+Their appearance is considered to be slightly strange, being intermediate between that of geese and true swans.
+They have completely feathered faces—unusual for true swans—and their feet are located directly under their bodies, enabling the coscoroba swan to walk more efficiently than the "waddling" of most waterfowl.
+Physically, coscoroba swans have been compared to the American Pekin duck, albeit larger and with darker, redder bills and feet (Pekin ducks have bright orange bills and feet).
+The genders have the same plumage.
+Upon hatching, the chicks have blue-grey bills and feet and black striping running down the length of their bodies (to aid in camouflage from predators), with this eventually fading by about eight months of age.
+The adults are completely white, except for black tips to the outer six primary feathers, though this black is often barely visible on the closed wing unless the bird is in flight.

 Distribution and habitat

 The coscoroba swan is a year-round resident of central Argentina and along the Uruguay-southern Brazil coast.
-It also breeds but does not winter from southern Chile and Argentina south to Tierra del Fuego and occasionally on the Falkland Islands.
-In winter its range extends north to central Chile, northern Argentina, Paraguay, Uruguay, and southern Brazil.
+It also breeds, but does not winter from southern Chile and Argentina south to Tierra del Fuego and occasionally to the Falkland Islands.
+In winter, its range extends north to central Chile, northern Argentina, Paraguay, Uruguay, and southern Brazil.
 It has been recorded as a vagrant in Bolivia and at several locations in Brazil north of its usual limit.
-The coscoroba swan inhabits well-vegetated lagoons and freshwater swamps and sometimes human-made reservoirs.
-It is mainly a bird of the lowlands though there are scattered records as high as 1300 m and at least one at 2000 m.
+The coscoroba swan inhabits well-vegetated lagoons, freshwater swamps, and sometimes human-made reservoirs.
+It is mainly a bird of the lowlands, though there are scattered records as high as 1300 m and at least one at 2000 m.

 Behavior

 Feeding

 The coscoroba swan's diet has not been studied in detail, but it apparently feeds on aquatic and some terrestrial plants, small aquatic invertebrates, and small fish.
-It forages mainly while swimming or wading in shallow water and in contrast to other swans seldom upends.
+It forages mainly while swimming or wading in shallow water and in contrast to other swans rarely upends.
 It also grazes on land.
 It often feeds with black-necked swans (Cygnus melanocoryphus).